iamtylenol671/Bull-and-Cow-/README.md

 # Bulls-and-Cows-
-Build a Bull and Cow game with Python
+Build a Bulls and Cows game with Python